hharryyf/codeforcepractice/README.md

 294. Leha and another game about graph (diff=2100, graph construction) We could shown that the graph has solution is equivalent to its spanning tree has solution. https://codeforces.com/contest/841/problem/D

+295. Chemistry in Berland (diff=2400, dfs)
+The only difficulty about this problem is the number might overflow, but we should realize if the required amount is less than 1e17, then it is impossible to make the chemical reaction happen. https://vjudge.net/problem/CodeForces-846E